oddbird/oddsite/content/2017/03/22/blocking-analytics-spam.rst

 GitHub repo, making assumptions about the format of the file contents, and then relying on it as part of our build/deploy process.

-So we've recently implemented many of the methods outlined in `this guide`_, most notably `using a whitelist filter to exclude any hostnames we haven't explicitly authorized`_.
-This takes care of most of the spam, and is significantly cleaner and easier to maintain.
+So we've recently also implemented many of the methods outlined in `this guide`_, most notably `using a whitelist filter to exclude any hostnames we haven't explicitly authorized`_.
+This takes care of most of the spam, and is arguably cleaner and easier to maintain.

 .. _this guide: https://www.ohow.co/ultimate-guide-to-removing-irrelevant-traffic-in-google-analytics/
 .. _using a whitelist filter to exclude any hostnames we haven't explicitly authorized: https://www.ohow.co/ultimate-guide-to-removing-irrelevant-traffic-in-google-analytics/#a-creating-a-valid-hostname-filter-for-ghost-spam